New economy minerals

 Determining the rare earth element potential of Queensland’s basins

-Researchers at James Cook University have developed a cutting edge model for rare earth mineralisation in basin environments.
-GSQ will conduct a project in collaboration with JCU to develop this model further with particular reference to specific examples and regions in North West Queensland, such as the Georgina Basin west of Mount Isa.
-This model will enable explorers to more effectively identify target areas of prospectivity.
+Researchers at Adelaide University have developed a cutting-edge model for rare earth mineralisation in basin environments.
+GSQ will conduct a project in collaboration with Adelaide University to develop this model further with particular reference to specific examples and regions in North West Queensland, such as the Georgina Basin around Mount Isa.
+This model will enable explorers to identify prospective target areas more effectively.